-Squeezy is launching a pelvic health physio directory!
+Squeezy has launched a pelvic health physio directory!

-Our new directory will make it easier for people living with bladder, bowel or pelvic health problems to find and access qualified physiotherapists so they can get support they need to get better.
+Our new directory makes it easier for people living with bladder, bowel or pelvic health problems to find and access qualified physiotherapists so they can get support they need to get better.

 Help us reduce the number of people suffering in silence.